-ECRI Guidelines Trust TM is a publicly available web-based repository of objective, evidence-based clinical practice guideline content.
-Its purpose is to provide physicians, nurses, other clinical specialties, and members of the healthcare community with up-to-date, clinical practices to advance safe and effective patient care.
-This centralized repository includes evidence-based guidance developed by nationally- and internationally-recognized medical organizations and medical specialty societies.
+ECRI Guidelines Trust is a publicly available online repository of objective, evidence-based clinical practice guideline content.
+Its purpose is to provide physicians, nurses, other clinical specialties, and members of the healthcare community with up-to-date clinical practices to advance safe and effective patient care.
+This centralized repository includes evidence-based guidance developed by nationally and internationally recognized medical organizations and medical specialty societies.

 - Guideline Briefs: Summarizes content providing the key elements of the clinical practice guideline.